Mondo Bizarro

-Mondo Bizarro (a misspelled version of "Mondo Bizzarro," meaning "Weird World" in Italian) is the twelfth studio album by American punk rock band Ramones, released on September 1, 1992, by Radioactive Records.
+Mondo Bizarro (a misspelled version of "Mondo Bizzarro", meaning "Weird World" in Italian) is the twelfth studio album by American punk rock band Ramones, released on September 1, 1992, by Radioactive Records.
 It is the first studio album to feature their new bassist, C.J.
-Ramone, who replaced original member Dee Dee Ramone.
+Ramone, who replaced original member Dee Dee Ramone (although he is still featured on this album and the band's subsequent albums as a songwriter).
 The album was re-released in the UK by the Captain Oi! record label on August 10, 2004, with the band's cover of the Spider-Man theme song included as a bonus track.

+Clocking in at 37 minutes and 25 seconds, Mondo Bizarro has the longest running time of any Ramones studio album.

 Background

 Mondo Bizarro was the Ramones' first studio album in three years, after the band left Sire Records for a new contract with Radioactive Records.
 The title was taken from the film of the same name, a 1966 sequel to the film Mondo Cane.